-Innovation-based industries: Finally, it would be an excellent strategy to attract innovation-based industries once the infrastructure development, strong rural base and strong linkages with the neighbours have been taken care of.
 Guizhou chose big data as the primary facilitator of its economy.
 Odisha should also choose a primary area that would act as a facilitator to the economy.
-The idea is also to use innovative environmentally friendly technology to reduce the emissions.
+The idea is also to environmentally use innovative friendly technology to reduce the emissions.
 A focus on innovation in any field of choice would perhaps not invite the kind of protests that Odisha has seen before.
-Hence an eco-friendly strategy along the lines of "Gu'ian New Area" might be a transformative third step in the development strategy of Odisha.

-It is important to realize that all of the three steps of the framework are dependent on the preceding for efficient step implementation.
+Hence an eco-friendly strategy along the lines of "Gu'ian New Area" might be a transformative third step in the development strategy of Odisha.It is important to realize that all of the three steps of the framework are dependent on the preceding step for an efficient implementation.
 Without connectivity and a strong rural economy, effective cooperation between the states will be difficult.
-Similarly, first without the two steps being implemented successfully, the final stage of establishing innovation based industries successfully would be a far-fetched dream.
+Similarly, without the first two steps being implemented successfully, the final stage of establishing innovation based industries successfully would be a far-fetched dream.